How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 Tax-Efficient Withdrawal Order

-1. Taxable Accounts: Pay capital gains, control AGI.
+1. Taxable accounts: Manage capital gains and AGI.

 Building a Resilient Retirement Portfolio